freesinger/network-arch/Courses/TCP_Incast/Incast.md

 - The Incast pathology（病理）

-  - **Reducing the mini- mum value of the retransmission timeout (RTO) timer** from the default 200ms to 200μs, however  most systems lack the high-resolution timers required for such low RTO values.
+  - **Reducing the minimum value of the retransmission timeout (RTO) timer** from the default 200ms to 200μs, however  most systems lack the high-resolution timers required for such low RTO values.

   - Switches and routers with large buffers are **expensive**, and even large buffers may be filled up quickly with ever higher speed links.